 - 1. Call the GetAvailableProcessors() web method in MerchantService.asmx to retrieve a list of all supported payment channel. - 2.
 Merchant dynamically render its checkout page depending on the result set of GetAvailableProcessors(). - 3.
 Depending on which option user selected for checkout, Merchant calls the Payment Url passing the selected processor id (procid) as parameter. - 4.
-Merchant may either redirect the browser to the specific procid page and let Dragonpay manage the UI, or perform a background HTTP GET and retrieve the instructions programmatically as JSON for customized displaying. - 5.
+Merchant may either redirect the browser to the specific procid page and let Dragonpay manage the UI, or perform a background HTTP GET and retrieve the instructions programmatically as JSON for customized displaying.
+If you choose to do the latter, you need to set an http request header variable called HTTP_X_USERIP and set it to the actual IP address of the user's browser. - 5.
 When payment is completed, Dragonpay invokes the Merchant's Postback / Return Url's.